Kingdom Hearts HD 2.5 Remix

-In October 2021, it was announced that a cloud version of the game was in development for Nintendo Switch.

 Games

 Kingdom Hearts II Final Mix

 Kingdom Hearts II picks up one year after the events of Kingdom Hearts: Chain of Memories.
 Sora, the protagonist of the first two games, returns to search for his lost friends.
 Like the previous games, Kingdom Hearts II features a large cast of characters from Disney films and Final Fantasy games.
 Organization XIII, a group introduced in Chain of Memories, also reappears to impede Sora's progress.

 The backgrounds and textures of the game had to be adjusted to change from the game's original 4:3 aspect ratio to the HD 16:9.
 Additional imagery was added to the menu screens and Gummi Ship area to compensate for areas that were lacking from the ratio shift.
 According to co-director Tai Yasue, approximately 80% of the original audio was remixed, as well as additional orchestral elements added to the songs.
 Yasue said, "Yoko Shimomura's music is an undeniable trait of the Kingdom Hearts series, I feel like without the atmosphere she creates, it isn't Kingdom Hearts, so the mix of the final audio was carefully controlled but also provides a new depth to the familiar sound."
 Kingdom Hearts II Final Mix was released outside Japan for the first time as part of the collection.